minhleathvn/minhleathvn/README.md

 ## 👨‍💻 What I Do
 - **Tech Stack**: I mainly work with Python, Dask, and AWS Glue, but I’m always exploring new technologies to broaden my skills.
 - **Current Focus**: I'm currently focusing on optimizing ETL processes, transforming big datasets, and improving the scalability of our data systems.
 - **Learning Goals**: Right now, I'm interested in diving deeper into distributed systems and improving my skills in cloud infrastructure.
-I aim to become an ML/AI Engineer within the next two years.
+I aim to incorporate Machine Learning and Artificial Intelligence into my work by next year.

 ## 🚀 What I’m Interested In
 - **Data Engineering**: I love working with data, making sense of it, and ensuring it flows seamlessly through systems.